 Discount to Net Asset Value: The Fund's shares of common stock have historically traded on the NYSE at a discount to the Fund's net asset value ("NAV") per share.
-There is no assurance that this offering of Convertible Preferred Stock will have any effect on the persistent discount to NAV experienced by the Fund.
+There is no assurance that this offering of Convertible Preferred Stock will have any effect on the discount to NAV experienced by the Fund.

-Dilution of Ownership: As a result of the terms of this offer, stockholders who do not fully exercise their Rights will own, upon completion of this offer and following any conversion of the Convertible Preferred Stock into common stock of the Fund, a smaller proportional interest in the Fund than they owned prior to the offer.
+Dilution of Ownership: As a result of the terms of this offer, stockholders who do not fully exercise their Rights will own, upon completion of this offer and following any conversion(s) of the Convertible Preferred Stock into common stock of the Fund, a smaller proportional interest in the Fund than they owned prior to the offer.
 The following examples illustrate the impact of the offer depending upon whether the common stock is trading at a premium or a discount to its NAV.

-Example #1 - Stock Price Trading at 10% Discount to NAV (Dilutive to NAV) NAV Per Share New NAV Per Share Percentage Dilution Dollar Amt Per Share Dilution \$21.00 \$18.90 \$19.00 \$20.54 (2.20)% \$(0.46)
+Example #1 - Stock Price Trading at 5% Discount to NAV (Dilutive to NAV) NAV Per Share Stock Price Conversion Price New NAV Per Share Percentage Dilution Dollar Amt Per Share Dilution \$22.00 \$20.90 \$20.50 \$21.58 -1.9% \$(0.42)

-Example #2 - Stock Price Trading at 10% Premium to NAV (Accretive to NAV) NAV Per Share New NAV Per Share Percentage Accretion Dollar Amt Per Share Accretion \$17.00 \$18.70 \$19.00 \$17.46 2.70% \$0.46
+Example #2 - Stock Price Trading at 5% Premium to NAV (Dilutive to NAV) NAV Stock e Price Conversion New NAV Percentage Dollar Amt Per Per Share Price Per Share Dilution Share Dilution \$22.00 \$23.10 \$20.50 \$21.58 -1.9% \$(0.42)

 Required Redemption or Conversion: At any time following the second anniversary of the Expiration Date, the Board may, in its sole discretion, redeem all or any part of the then outstanding shares of Convertible Preferred Stock at \$25.00 per share.
-Under such circumstances, the Fund would provide no less than 30 days' notice to the holders of Convertible Preferred Stock that, unless such shares have been converted by a certain date, the shares would be redeemed.
-If the market price of our common stock is equal to or greater than \$22.00 per share, the Board may, in its sole discretion, require holders of the Convertible Preferred Stock to convert all or any part of their shares into shares of common stock at a conversion rate equivalent to a conversion price of \$19.00 per share of common stock (which is a ratio of 1.3158 shares of common stock for each share of Convertible Preferred Stock held), subject to adjustment upon the occurrence of certain events.
+Under such circumstances, the Fund would provide no less than 30 days' nor more than 90 days' notice to the holders of Convertible Preferred Stock that, unless such shares have been converted by a certain date, the shares would be redeemed.
+If the market price of our common stock is equal to or greater than \$23.75 per share, the Board may, in its sole discretion, require holders of the Convertible Preferred Stock to convert all or any part of their shares into shares of common stock at a conversion rate equivalent to a conversion price of \$20.50 per share of common stock (which is a ratio of 1.2195 shares of common stock for each share of Convertible Preferred Stock held), subject to adjustment upon the occurrence of certain events.
 In connection with such redemption or conversion you would receive payment for all declared and unpaid dividends on your shares of Convertible Preferred Stock to the date of redemption or conversion, as applicable, but after such redemption or conversion you would no longer be entitled to the dividends, liquidation preference or other rights attributable to holders of the Convertible Preferred Stock.
-In addition to the foregoing, all outstanding shares of Convertible Preferred Stock as of August 19, 2021 (five years from the Expiration Date) will be mandatorily redeemed at a price of \$25.00 per share of Convertible Preferred Stock held on such date.
+In addition to the foregoing, all outstanding shares of Convertible Preferred Stock as of January 21, 2027 (five years from the Expiration Date) will be mandatorily redeemed at a price of \$25.00 per share of Convertible Preferred Stock held on such date plus any accrued dividends.